sunyuanfu/AgentGL/README.md

-# AgentGL: Towards Agentic Graph Learning with LLMs viaReinforcement Learning
+# AgentGL: Towards Agentic Graph Learning with LLMs via Reinforcement Learning

 We are actively organizing and refining our codebase to make it clean, stable, and easy to reproduce.